A top Boston criminal defense lawyer will know a variety of strategies to employ on your behalf, including how to handle forensic evidence

 In cases with forensic evidence, I typically hire my own expert to examine the evidence and review the testing and compliance with procedures.
 I have used doctors, nurses, and DNA analysts to assist in preparing my cases.
 I have had DNA analysts present to observe the state lab’s testing of evidence and in some cases may even have my analyst do independent testing on the evidence.
 In some situations it is appropriate to call a defense expert to testify that: 1) the testing and procedures were improperly conducted; 2) further testing and procedures should have been done but were not; 3) the results of the independent testing differed from the Commonwealth’s results; or 4) the forensic evidence found is not consistent with the theory of prosecution.

 Sexual assault cases with forensic evidence are tough to win but sometimes the forensic evidence is not as damning to the accused as the prosecution claims.
-If you or a loved one is charged with sexual assault, you need to hire a sexual assault defense attorney with experience defending sexual assault cases and challenging forensic evidence.
+If you or a loved one is charged with sexual assault, you need to hire a Boston criminal defense lawyer with experience defending sexual assault cases and challenging forensic evidence.
 Please contact me for a free consultation to discuss your case and how a sexual assault lawyer can help.